iyu46/RemovedConnectionAlerts/README.md

     - ~~ensure both are sorted by date (most recent first)~~
     - ~~loop over recents and display all within 24 hr (stop processing if current element is removed more than 24 hrs) in recents, display rest in history~~

-- UI to delete a friend or server from recorded history
+- ~~UI to delete a friend or server from recorded history~~ "done" but commented out bc unsafe
+    - add tooltip warning for delete buttons

 - confirm stop() cleanup

 - auto update fetcher

+- make constants index of classnames and stuff

 - ~~interval checking? check resource use, observer~~